Venrable18/Gpt-essence/README.md

 This a GPT clone done in acquaintance with the utilization of Model API and integration in projects..

-Its a cintributive effort of;
+Its a contributive effort of;

 1. Muhammad Ajuwon
     Email: ajuwonmuhammad99@gmail.com